DiosDelRayo/monerosigner-os/README.md

 # Overview

 A custom linux based operating system built to manage software running on airgapped Bitcoin signing device.
-SeedSigner is both the project name and [application](http://github.com/SeedSigner/seedsigner/) running on airgapped hardware.
+MoneroSigner is both the project name and [application](https://github.com/DiosDelRayo/MoneroSigner) running on airgapped hardware.
 This custom operating system, like all operating systems, manages the hardware resources and provides them to the application code.
 It's currently designed to run on common Raspberry Pi hardware with [accessories](https://github.com/SeedSigner/seedsigner/#shopping-list).
 The goal of SeedSigner OS is to provide an easy, fast, and secure way to build microSD card image to securely run [SeedSigner](https://seedsigner.com) code.

 ## ⚙️ Under the Hood